AdaFlow: Imitation Learning with Variance-Adaptive Flow-Based Policies: for Imitation Learning

 \subsection{The Variance-Adaptive Nature of Flow}

-Typically, to sample from the distribution $\pi_\theta$ at state $s$, we start with a random sample $\vv z_0$ from the Gaussian distribution and simulate the ODE Eq.~\eqref{eq:pi_ode} with multi-step ODE solvers to get the action.
-For example, we can exploit $n$-step Euler discretization,
+Typically, to sample from the distribution $\pi_\theta$ at state $s$, we start with a random sample $\vv z_0$ from the Gaussian distribution and simulate the ODE (Eq.~\eqref{eq:pi_ode}) with multi-step ODE solvers to get the action.
+For example, we can exploit $N$-step Euler discretization,

 After running the solver, $\vv z_1$ is the generated action.
-This solver requires inference with the network $N$ times for decision-making in every state.
+This solver requires inference with the network $N$ times for decision making in every state.
 Moreover, a large $N$ is needed to obtain a smaller numerical error.

 However, different states may have different levels of difficulty in deciding the potential actions.
 For instance, when traveling from a city A to another city B, there could be multiple ways for transportation, corresponding to a multi-modal distribution of actions.
 After the way of transportation is chosen, the subsequent actions to take will be almost deterministic.
 This renders using a uniform Euler solver with the same number of inference steps $N$ across all the states a sub-optimal solution.
 Rather, it is preferred that the agent can vary its decision-making process as the state of the agent changes.
 The challenge is how to quantitatively estimate the \emph{complexity of a state} and employ the estimation to \emph{adjust the inference of the flow-based policy}.